penn5/biobot2/README.md

 ### Configuration

 Unfortunately the configuration files are written in JSON.
 Oops.
 However, they are structured quite elegantly.
 Be careful, an untrusted config file may lead to code execution.
-Here is an example:
+Here is an example (there is another in `config.sample.json`):

 ```json
 {